rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-1-setup-of-sets.md

 as "consistency with regards to the `subset-of` operator".

 * `(s coupled-with t) -> (s related-to t)` is true if `(s != t)`
-* Note that this statement is required to be true (see req-2).
+* Note that this statement is required to be true (/see/ "req-2" /).

 Note that the intention of the above requirement is to guarantee that the setup does not contain two sets that overlap each other.
 That is, any two non-empty